Org Blogs and Wikis

 - Blorgit

 - publish an interactive website based on Org-mode documents.
-While blorgit has many nice features including the fact that Org-mode documents can be edited through the web interface with automatic commits to a git or svn repository however it is fairly complicated to set up.
+While blorgit has many nice features including the fact that Org-mode documents can be edited through the web interface with automatic commits to a git or svn repository, it is fairly complicated to set up.
 Blorgit is one or two small changes from being a full-fledged Org-mode based wiki.
+This is no longer maintained, see org-ehtml in the wiki section below.

 - blog-files

-- A simple system based on ideas and code from org-jekyll and reprise.py to publish a blog using simple static html pages.
-Used for publishing this blog py Puneeth Chaganti.
+- [ Unmaintained ] A simple system based on ideas and code from org-jekyll and reprise.py to publish a blog using simple static HTML pages.

 - org2blog